 Our work in Phnom Penh has been operating since the year 2000.
 Originally the ministry was pioneered by an Australian woman who then passed it on to the local Khmer Christian community to control.
 We have three projects; Deborah Girls' House, Joshua Boys' House and a project for our university students (young people who have graduated from our two houses).

 The Joshua House boys now have their own building, a 4 storey detached townhouse, which Empower Asia purchased in 2016.
 The girls' ministry home is based at our Country Director's own personal house.
 The Cambodia work has a very good track record.
 Over the years we have seen many young people develop as good and positive Christian citizens.
+Now we are seeing some of our graduates moving onto our Khmer board of control.

 At present the ministry has produced: three doctors, a civil engineer, two social workers, many business graduates, two lawyers, accountants and a number of others who are making a significant social impact.